— Hooper and Donna

 So I’m sure he was quite nonplussed by “Donna”, whose real name also escapes me.
 I think our party may have been the first time I met her.
 She sat in a chair in the living room and held court.
 And no, she wasn’t actually wearing a cloak with hunting dogs on it.

 Between the pair of them, Donna won the living room territory.
-I remember initial moments when Hooper tried to interrupt Donna in her solo monolog, or start a dialog, but she artfully managed to evade him and disarm every attempt.
+I remember initial moments when Hooper tried to interrupt Donna in her solo monologue, or start a dialog, but she artfully managed to evade him and disarm every attempt.
 Clearly this was not her first rodeo.
-Her theatre background gave her an advantage he did not have, and it was like watching a fencing pro parry and slide her opponents sword to the ground.
+Her theater background gave her an advantage he did not have, and it was like watching a fencing pro parry and slide her opponents sword to the ground.

 In the end she completed her reign seated in the living room, and he retreated to the opposite end of the apartment to hold sway in the kitchen.
 In any case, “Hooper” was the very last guest to leave that night.
 I suppose that once “Donna” was gone he had the entire audience to himself once again and wished to linger in that glory.
 In any case, I still have a vision of my father saying “Goodbye, thanks for coming!” and then gently closing the door behind him.
 In relief, we all leaned back against the nearest wall, looked at each other, burst out laughing, and agreed that it had been one of the most exhausting parties we’d ever hosted as a family.
 It truly had been a battle of mega personalities.